AshleyEM/CS-361/README.md

 # COMMUNICATION CONTRACT

-This microservice generates a random integer between a given min/max value.
+This microservice generates a random integer between a given min/max value (inclusive).
 The service runs continuously until it receives a stop message.

 It communcates through request/reply sockets using Python's ZMQ library.